-I am a psychotherapist and art therapist, passionate about discovering the ways to help people make real and lasting change in their lives.
-I am committed to discovering what my patients need.
-Our work involves talk therapy, play, art making, problem-solving, targeted interventions and historical exploration, which means not only exploring personal and family history but the influence of the external world, including culture and politics.
+I am a psychotherapist and art therapist, passionate about discovering the ways to help individuals, couples and families make real and lasting change in their lives.
+I am committed to finding what my patients need and getting right to work.
+This means not only exploring personal and family history, but the influence of the external world, including culture and politics.

-While my training as an art therapist is significant, what guides my work is a commitment to bringing myself and my history to the process of discovering what will help you grow.
-My training in theory and diagnosis is foundational but our relationship is significantly more important than any therapeutic model.
+While my training as an art therapist is significant, what guides my work is a commitment to bringing myself and my history to the process of discovering what will help individuals and couples grow.
+My training in theory and diagnosis is foundational, but our relationship is significantly more important than any therapeutic model.
 Our relationship will dictate what our work looks like and what will be most growthful.
-As in any collaborative endeavor, I will bring my strengths and you will bring yours, and we will discover together how to build with all of those offerings.
+As in any collaborative endeavor, I will bring my strengths and each individual patient will bring theirs, and we will discover together how to build with all of those offerings.

 Having joined Tribeca Therapy in 2011, I am thrilled to have been a part of its growth over the last several years.
 The practice has attracted innovative therapists, each of whom bring a distinct creativity and passion for continually striving to discover increasingly powerful ways of helping our patients thrive.